mkocansey/quickiedox-mds/installation.md

 &nbsp;

-Clicking on **Read Docs** from the image above should display the screen below.
+Clicking on **Read Documentation** from the home page as shown in the image above should display the screen below.

 ![QuickieDox Homepage](/assets/images/installation.jpg)